spjewkes/python_cheat_sheet/README.md

     blocks.append(block)
 ```

-With the use of the sentinel value in the secons parameter of ```iter``` the first paramter now expects a callable object.
+With the use of the sentinel value in the second parameter of ```iter``` the first parameter now expects a callable object.
 This can be done with the use of ```partial``` to create a function that takes no parameters but returns the result of the read.

 Avoiding the use of a boolean to find something in a list by using ```else``` with ```for```.
 For example with: